A Guide to Google Play Store Listing Experiments

 Google Play store listing experiments allow you to run A/B tests to determine – with data – the creative or metadata elements that should be incorporated on your app store listing page to help increase conversions.

-Before jumping into the specificities, you should first understand the benefits of incorporating store listing experiments into your ASO strategy on Google Play.
+Before jumping into the specificities, understand the benefits of incorporating store listing experiments into your ASO strategy on Google Play.

-Google Play store listing experiments let you run A/B tests to gain powerful, data-driven insights into the creative and metadata elements that resonate the most with your users.
+Run A/B tests on Google Play to gain insights into which creative and metadata elements resonate with users.
 A/B testing on Google Play allows you to:

 • Identify the best metadata and creative elements that should be incorporated on your store listing page.